The objective of the research was to discover the ontology of cultural evolution in general and cultural change as a specific aspect.

 Therefore it is necessary to influence ideologies to change the dominant ethic of an environment.

 Ideologies are beliefs that are put into action by specific technologies and sustained by the interests of the individual, group or society.

-Ideologies change naturally when the technologies evolve.
+Ideologies change naturally when technologies evolve.
 That is why individualistic and conservative cultures avoid technological changes.
 They are threatened by them.
-Hindering technological changes sustains the functionality of their ideology.
+Hindering technological changes sustain the functionality of their ideology.